Why More Systems Don’t Belong in the Core — and How Intentional Separation Reduces Risk

 • Moving cautiously, by design

-That conservatism isn’t a limitation—it’s why the core is trusted.
+That conservatism isn’t a limitation—it’s why the core is trusted by regulators and leadership.
 But as institutions layer on more digital capabilities, the number of systems that can’t operate within those constraints keeps growing.

 Think about your environment.
 How many systems currently live in your core?